Artists: Russia and the Soviet Union

 Along with the elimination of Jewish subjects, Soviet art was creating an ideal image of woman devoid of any distinct ethnic or even gender traits, which were replaced by class characteristics.
 A revealing example of this is the work of Dillon, who in 1925 created a series of sculptural portraits of the activists of the international socialist movement.
 Among these was Rosa Luxemburg, who was included not as a woman and a Jew, but as a representative of the pantheon of the world’s revolutionary heroes.
 Sandomyrskaya’s work underwent a similar transformation at the same period, when she created a gallery of “Soviet women” images and, in addition, abandoned the cubist style in sculpture.
 Thenceforth, most of the Jewish women artists in the USSR—among them, Dymshitz-Tolstaya and Shor—preferred to work as illustrators or theater designers.
 This switch to ideologically more “neutral” forms of the fine arts can be viewed as a hidden form of refusal by the artists to give public expression to their national and gender viewpoint.

-A typical manifestation of this tendency towards the ideological indoctrination of the female image was the “Woman in Building of Socialism” exhibition which opened in Leningrad, in spring, 1934.
+A typical manifestation of this tendency towards the ideological indoctrination of the female image was the “Woman in Building of Socialism” exhibition, which opened in Leningrad in the spring of 1934.
 It is noteworthy that this exhibition was organized with the assistance of Rabotniza i Krestyanka (Woman-worker and Woman-peasant magazine), that male artists participated as well as women, and that there was virtually no representation of Jewish women artists.
 There were no works addressing national—in particular, Jewish—subject matter.
 Works that showed woman as a builder of “the new way of life” and as an active worker defined the nature of the exhibition and fully justified its name.

-During 1920–1925, a number of Jewish women artists—Khentova, Schlezinger and Brodskaya—left Russia and moved to various Western European countries.
-At the same time, a new generation of Jewish women artists emerged in the USSR, showing their talents in all styles of the fine arts during 1930–1950.
+From 1920 to 1925, a number of Jewish women artists—Khentova, Schlezinger, and Brodskaya—left Russia and moved to various Western European countries.
+At the same time, a new generation of Jewish women artists emerged in the USSR, showing their talents in all styles of the fine arts between 1930 and 1950.
 This group included the students of a well-known Soviet graphic artist, Vladimir Favorsky (1886–1964): Lea Ratner (1912–?), Hanna Blum (1908–1992), Elena Gurevich (1906–1988), Rosalia Kagan (1907–1986), Tamara Rein (1915–1991), Alexandra Rubleva (1908–1943), and Nadezhda Elkonina-Rosenberg (1910–1980), who all belonged to the leading stream of Soviet illustration art.
 Some of them also worked as porcelain ornamentors and painters of monumental art.
 Other Jewish women artists of this generation—Dora Brodskaya (1909–1985) and Lubov Rabinovich (1907–1989) —were principally painters, while Lea Raitzer (1902–1988) became known as a textile designer.
-Among theater designers, the following should be mentioned: Elena Fradkina (1902–1987), Sofia Junovich (1910–?) and Raisa Margolina (1909–1991).
+Among theater designers, the following should be mentioned: Elena Fradkina (1902–1987), Sofia Junovich (1910–?), and Raisa Margolina (1909–1991).
 The latter graduated from the Jewish Art and Industry School in Kiev and was appointed the chief designer of the Jewish Puppet Show in the capital of Ukraine in 1939.
-All these women associated themselves with realism art and showed a high level of artistic skills which they acquired during their studies in the best Soviet artists’ studios.
+All these women associated themselves with realism art and showed a high level of artistic skills, which they acquired during their studies in the best Soviet artists’ studios.
 At the same time, their works were almost completely devoid of national themes, while gender topics were interpreted according to the official ideology.

-The Holocaust theme emerges in the works of a number of young Jewish women artists in 1960–1970.
-This choice of subject was, on the one hand, a result of the awakening of Jewish national self-consciousness in the USSR following the Israeli victory in the 1967 Six-Day War; and on the other hand, a reaction to the growing state antisemitism.
+The Holocaust theme emerges in the works of a number of young Jewish women artists between 1960 and 1970.
+This choice of subject was, on the one hand, a result of the awakening of Jewish national self-consciousness in the USSR following the Israeli victory in the 1967 Six-Day War, and on the other hand, a reaction to the growing state antisemitism.
 While the Jewish themes could not be directly expressed, they were usually alluded to by hints as well as in symbolic and allegorical images.
 For example, in some of the sculptural compositions, Julia Segal (b.
-1938), depicted everyday life scenes in pre-war Kiev.
+1938) depicted everyday life scenes in pre-war Kiev.
 The characters could easily be identified as Jews, thus transforming the compositions into nostalgic memories of a world that no longer existed.
-Julia emigrated to Israel in 1991.
+Segal emigrated to Israel in 1991.

 The plastic experiments with gender implications by Nina Kotel (b.
 1949) are of considerable interest.
 With color pencils, she draws large-sized fragments of the nude female body (usually, these are self-portrait fragments), obtaining a visual effect that is based on the paradoxical but deliberate contradiction between the fine technique of the pencil strokes and the huge size of the image itself.
 In these works, the overt, almost provocative, self-eroticism is a convincing aesthetic feature.